 The proposed GTA West project is currently in Stage Two of the Environmental Assessment, which includes identifying the route, determining interchange locations and completing preliminary design for the new corridor.

 So far in the Environmental Assessment process, Ontario has undertaken significant data collection, fieldwork and analysis, evaluated alternatives, held numerous community and advisory group meetings, engaged and consulted with Indigenous communities, and determined a preferred route.
+The following environmental discipline studies are being carried out during Stage Two of the Environmental Assessment:

 Stage One studied the area and looked at long-term modelling projections to determine if new road infrastructure was truly needed.
 The study found that even with significant investments in public transit expansion in the region, a new highway corridor would still be needed to keep up with the projected population growth.